Wirecloud/wirecloud/docs/installation_guide.md

     - Pygments
     - pillow

 All these dependencies are available for Linux, Mac OS and Windows, so WireCloud should work on any of these operating systems.
-However, it is better to use Debian Wheezy+, CentOS 7+, Ubuntu 12.04+ or Mac OS X 10.9 (only recommended for development/testing) as these operating systems are actively tested.
+However, it is better to use Debian Wheezy+, CentOS 7+, Ubuntu 12.04+ or Mac OS X 10.9+ (only recommended for development/testing) as these operating systems are actively tested.
 Specifically, this installation guide was tested in the following systems:

+- Ubuntu 16.06
 - Ubuntu 14.04
 - Ubuntu 12.04
 - CentOS 7